CS3230 - Design and Analysis of Algorithms

 Review Recursive Binary Search (also a D&C algorithm)

-Live demo: guess (at open.kattis)
+Live demo: guess-number-higher-or-lower (at LeetCode)

 03b.
 Divide and Conquer (D&C) Algorithm (d) - 1